smit199/Cinema_Ticket_Purchase_API/README.md

 6. **API Documentation & Testing**

     Open postman in your machine and import 'Cinema_Ticket_Booking_API.postman_collection.json' file.
 Change the port in environment varaibles url according to your configuration.
+Register demo user and login directly through signup and login endpoints to book tickets in cinema.